When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 But let’s say the ERP software is just right.
-And there’s a good expectation and capabilities-fit between the ERP vendor and the customer.
+And there’s a good expectation and capabilities fit between the Singapore ERP vendor and the customer.

-As a SME ERP user, you can expect several benefits:
+As an SME ERP user, you can expect several benefits:

 By having all information centralised in a single location, users will find their productivity increased as they collaborate effectively across departments with real-time information.
-Data re-entry and errors are reduced, so data remains consistently accurate.
+As a result, data re-entry and errors are reduced, so data remains consistently accurate.